 Notice her that his bold entrance showed not only confidence, but also power and resources.

-Sex Talk Strategy: Get Women Think of Sex
+12. Use Sex Talk to Get Women Thinking About Sex

 Casanova used “sex talk” hundreds of years ago.

 Talking to one of his targets he says:

 Casanova: in honor to the wonderful night they passed she has given him the nickname “count six times”